endurodave/StateMachineWithModernDelegates/README.md

 <p>Asynchronous delegates take the concept a bit further and permits anonymous invocation of any function on a client specified thread of control.
 The function and all arguments are safely called from a destination thread simplifying inter-thread communication and eliminating cross-threading errors.&nbsp;</p>

-<p>The <code>Delegate&lt;&gt;</code> framework is used throughout to provide asynchronous callbacks making&nbsp;an effective publisher and subscriber mechanism.
+<p>The DelegateMQ library is used throughout to provide asynchronous callbacks making&nbsp;an effective publisher and subscriber mechanism.
 A publisher exposes a delegate container interface and one or more subscribers add delegate instances to the container to receive anonymous callbacks.&nbsp;</p>

 <p>The first place it&#39;s used is within the <code>SelfTest</code> class where the <code>SelfTest::CompletedCallback</code>&nbsp;delegate container allows subscribers to add delegates.
 Whenever a self-test completes a <code>SelfTest::CompletedCallback</code> callback is invoked notifying&nbsp;registered clients. <code>SelfTestEngine</code> registers with both&nbsp;<code>CentrifugeTest</code> and <code>PressureTest</code> to get asynchronously informed when the test is complete.</p>